-Part-time and EOP students are not required to submit a tuition deposit.
+Part-time and EOP students are not required to submit a tuition deposit, but must return the Tuition Deposit Card.

 No deposits will be refunded after classes begin.
 Upon registration, this amount is subtracted from tuition due.
 Part-time students do not pay an admission deposit.